sopra-fs23-group-12/4Bubbles_Server/README.md

 you answer, the more points you will get.
 This will prove more difficult than you might expect, especially in hard mode.
-But not to worry - since the bubble sizes change to indicate the number of people that have already cast their vote on one of the answers, you can go the safe road and follow your friend's choice ... or can you?
-Depending on your game mode, bubble sizes could just be randomly generated without you knowing, or players could change their answer in the last seconds to try and confuse you.
+But not to worry - since the bubble sizes change to indicate the number of people that have already cast their vote on one of the answers, you can go the safe road and follow your friend's choice ... or can you? \
+The game supports two game modes; standard locks your choice in, once you've cast your vote you cannot change it anymore.
+3,2,1 ... lets you change your vote Players in this game mode have to be extra careful when deciding whether to trust their friend's choice or not.
 Whether you chose the correct answer will be revealed when the time is up; if your bubble doesn't burst, you've made the correct choice!

 [Play here](https://sopra-fs23-group-12-client.ew.r.appspot.com).
 Enjoy!
+Check [here](https://sopra.dkueffer.ch) whether the server is running correctly.

 You can find the corresponding client repository [here](https://github.com/sopra-fs23-group-12/4Bubbles_Client).